silitics/sidex/www/docs/getting-started.md

 ## Creating a Sidex Bundle

-Sidex organizes data models and API definitions into _bundles_.
+Sidex organizes data models and interface definitions into _bundles_.

 To create a new Sidex _bundle_ named `my_bundle` run: